 Fresh ingredients are best.
 However, if you are like me and don't always have access to fresh Caribbean or Guyanese ingredients frozen substitutions work just as well.

 - Callaloo: Spinach (fresh or frozen) is a great substitution here

 - Pumpkin (calabaza squash): The type of pumpkin we use in Guyana is called calabaza squash.
 Can't find it where you are?
 No worries, butternut squash, American pumpkin and even kabocha squash works

 - Riced Cauliflower: Fresh or frozen works for this recipe.

 How to serve your Callaloo Cauliflower Cook-up Rice

 I love serving my callaloo cauliflower cook-up rice with all of the usually trimmings for traditional Guyanese cook-up rice.
-Here I paired it with my Crispy Salmon Nuggets, some fried sweet plantains, pickled cucumbers and sliced tomatoes.
-And of course I can’t forget my steamed wiri wiri pepper.
+Pictured above I paired it with Crispy Salmon Nuggets, some fried sweet plantains, pickled cucumbers and sliced tomatoes.
 This is a complete, wholesome, nutrient dense meal and one that makes me feel a bit closer to home!